adobe/experience-platform-postman-samples/README.md

 ## Adobe Experience Platform Postman Samples

-A repository that collects Postman samples work with the Adobe Experience Platform.
+A repository that collects Postman samples work with Adobe Experience Platform.

 ## Goals

-The purpose of this repository is to collect Postman samples that show how to interact with the Adobe Experience Platform.
+The purpose of this repository is to collect Postman samples that show how to interact with Adobe Experience Platform.
 Each of the samples will use a common Postman Environment file in order to make it easier to switch between separate collections.

 ### Usage